rspjorge/TidyDataAssignment/CodeBookTidyData.md

 # Descriptive variable names:

-1.      leading t or f is based on time or frequency measurements.
+1. Leading t or f is based on time or frequency measurements.
 2. Body = related to body movement.
 3. Gravity = acceleration of gravity
 4. Acc = accelerometer measurement